blahosyl/spicy/README.md

 However, I decided to make several alterations and additions to the navigation bar.

-First, I visually separated page navigation from account management functions (signing up/in/out): the page navigation stayed in the top left corner in the navigation, but account management links and information were moved to the so-called "user bar" immediately below.
+First, I visually separated page navigation from access management functions (signing up/in/out): the page navigation stayed in the top left corner in the navigation, but access management links and information were moved to the so-called "user bar" immediately below.

 Within the user bar, (semi-)permanent information was moved to the right side, while the left portion of the user bar was reserved for ephemeral dismissable messages having to do with signing in/out.